God-T/Designer-portfolio/README.md

 ### Code structure

 Organise the code based on pages and functionaliteis, extract scripts and styles into shared files.
-Routing between serval templates by `Express JS`
+Routing between several templates by `Express JS`

 -   `src/server.js` host http server with contents.